meandmymonkey/sf2-vagrant/README.md

 ## Download and install a base image

-`$ vagrant box add lucid32 http://files.vagrantup.com/lucid32.box`
+`$ vagrant box add base http://files.vagrantup.com/lucid32.box`

 This example uses the default ubuntu image from the Vagrant project, although you can use other Ubuntu boxes if you like.
-If you do not name the box `lucid32`, you will need to adapt the Vagrantfile in the project root directory.
+If you do not name the box `base`, you will need to adapt the Vagrantfile in the project root directory.

 ## Setup a working directory and start your new environment